-The subjects consist of +/- 0.21 acres or +/- 8,971 square feet.
-The subject has ample frontage on North Avenue G and Pecan Street.
+The subject site contains +/- 0.33 acres.
+The subject has ample frontage on East Pecan and Avenue F.

 Easements and Encroachments

 A survey of the subject property was not provided to the appraiser however a physical inspection revealed only typical utility easements.